shirokovnv/web-observer/readme.md

 **Lightweight http resource pinger, written in [Go][link-go]**

-- Periodically checks http response statuses for your webservices.
+- Periodically checks http response statuses for your webservices

-- Sends slack notification when desired code differs from the http response.
+- Sends slack notification when desired code differs from the http response

-- Can be deployed and served as [systemd unit][link-systemd].
+- Can be deployed and served as [systemd unit][link-systemd]

 ## Dependencies